Alfiamol-Ajimshan-Semeena/Windows-Forms-/README.md

 ## Requirements
 • Web Navigation: Users can enter a URL, navigate to different web pages, and     user the back and forward navigation buttons.

 • History Tracking: Browsing history is maintained for the current session and displayed to user.

 • Favorites Management: Users can add, edit, and delete favorite URLs.
 Favorites are saved persistently using an SQLite database.

 • Bulk Download: The application includes a bulk download feature, allowing users to load and display multiple URLs from a text file.

 • Dark Mode: A toggle option allows users to switch between light and dark themes.
+# Design Considerations
+The two primary classes that concern the core functionality of this application are Form1, controlling the user interface and core operations, and the Favourite class, modeling each bookmarked page with attributes such as Name and Url.
+The application has used a Stack to handle navigation back and forward, and a List in handling favorites.
+The GUI design was realized with the help of Windows Forms and contained all basic controls: text boxes for URL input, buttons to perform navigation, list boxes for favorites, and a rich text box displaying the content of the webpage.
+It also utilized advanced language constructs such as async and await keywords that made HTTP requests asynchronously, keeping the UI thread responsive.
+SQLite was chosen as a database to persist favorites and settings.
+This will definitely allow working with this application independently, without using an external database server.
+Storing history data in text files and using asynchronous operations enhanced the performance and let the content load smoothly.